Can teachers use Netflix (or Hulu/Amazon/etc) videos in classes?

 Yes with a small exception

-In order to show a film in a public setting, producers and distributors require institutions to purchase public performance rights (PPR) license.
-If you are familiar with US copyright law (17 U.S. Code § 110), you may know that the Federal Copyright Act does not require PPR for face-to-face classroom or teaching activities.
+In order to show a film in a public setting, producers and distributors require institutions to purchase a public performance rights (PPR) license.
+According to US copyright law (17 U.S. Code § 110), the Federal Copyright Act does not require PPR for face-to-face classroom or teaching activities.
 This is why you are generally allowed to show films in class.
-This includes restricted access synchronous online classes.
+This includes restricted-access synchronous online classes.

 On the surface, it may seem as though Netflix would be a viable option for classroom use.
 However, Netflix works differently due to the terms of their user agreement.
 This agreement states: